How Can I Get My Child To Read More?

 Download and print these tips in PDF

-This book has just been released by a very good friend and very highly respected teacher who I worked with for many years and has a very strong understanding of Hong Kong's system.
-I highly recommended it for strong K2-K3 readers and fluent P1 readers or P2-3 readers in mainstream schools who need more practice.
+This book has just been released by a very good friend and very highly respected teacher who we worked with for many years and has a very strong understanding of Hong Kong's system.
+We highly recommended it for strong K2-K3 readers and fluent P1 readers or P2-3 readers in mainstream schools who need more practice.
 It is now available in paperback through Amazon with a digital version coming out shortly.

 "I am soooooo touched by the thoughtfulness and recognition that you bestowed upon Anthony.
 I have to say your love and dedication for students is unfathomable, and I can see God's grace in how you steer your students through their challenges, pursuits and most importantly, difficult times."